Danes99/journalism/README.md

 ## Authors and acknowledgment

-Made by Clément Stauner & Mathis Truchet, 2020.
+Made by Clément Stauner, 2020.

 ## License